Andrew thought he couldn't afford a home...then he saw a mortgage broker

 The next step, according to Mark’s presentation, was to go and see a mortgage broker, and seeing as the meeting was obligation-free and more importantly, free, Andrew and Rose booked an appointment.

-‘Before our appointment, I received a call from our broker, Nitish Kumar, who required some preliminary information before we met.
+‘Before our appointment, I received a call from our broker, Rob Garth, who required some preliminary information before we met.
 I laid down each of our salaries and contract types, our savings, our current rental repayments and our property goals.’

 Andrew and Rose arrived at the clarity office ten minutes before their meeting.
-Understandably, both were nervous, but Nitish made them feel comfortable immediately.
+Understandably, both were nervous, but Rob made them feel comfortable immediately.

 1. Clients don’t pay Clarity mortgage brokers a cent for their services;